-In order to address the project requirements, ANGERMEIER INGENIEURE GmbH installed around 100 geotechnical sensors and 400 geodetic monitoring points.
-Among the sensors installed are multi-point extensometers located at several measuring points along the tunnel route that is built under public areas and roadways.
-To automate data acquisition without installing long and expensive cables, the extensometers are connected to Loadsensing vibrating wire 5-channel data nodes.
-A wireless biaxial tiltmeter, which serves as a sensor and node in one, is also installed to monitor the tilt of the surrounding structures.
+Project partner Angermeier Ingenieure installed around 100 geotechnical sensors and 400 geodetic monitoring points to carry out precise monitoring across the tunnel project.
+Multi-point extensometers were located at several points along the tunnel under public areas and roadways.
+And to automate data acquisition without installing long and expensive cables, the extensometers were connected to Worldsensing vibrating wire 5-channel data loggers.
+A wireless biaxial tiltmeter, which serves as a sensor and node in one, was installed to monitor the tilt of surrounding structures.

-The battery-powered nodes, installed in a covered manhole to prevent vandalism, successfully send data wirelessly to a gateway, installed on top of a temporary office building on site, which in turn immediately transmits the data to an evaluation and visualization system.
+The battery-powered data loggers, installed in a covered manhole to prevent vandalism, send data wirelessly to a gateway installed on a temporary office on site.
+From there, the network transmits the data to an evaluation and visualization system.

-For connectivity, Loadsensing uses LoRa: a long-range, low-power wireless technology used by IoT networks worldwide.
+For connectivity, Worldsensing uses LoRa, a long-range, low-power wireless technology used by IoT networks worldwide.
 Features of the system include:

-Radio: Loadsensing has radio signals up to 32 times stronger than other wireless monitoring systems which can penetrate through metallic manholes.
+- Radio signals up to 32 times stronger than those of other wireless monitoring systems–strong enough to penetrate through metallic manholes.

-Range: The monitoring system uses a star network topology that can cover a range of up to 2.5 miles/4 km in a tunnel without any repeaters.
+- A star network topology that can cover a range of up to 2.5 miles/4 kilometers in a tunnel without any repeaters.

-Batteries: The nodes are extremely low-power and can last for up 10 years or until the project completion around the year 2025.
+- Low-power edge devices that can last for up 10 years or until project completion, around 2025.

 The monitoring solution eliminates the need for expensive cabling that could disrupt traffic and construction work.
 Setting up the system is simple and data can be acquired even from sensors inside manholes.

 Ultimately, the monitoring system contributes to the safety not only of workers but also of people who live and work in the city center.